RecList/evalRS-CIKM-2022/evaluation/README.md

 This procedure will be repetead _n_ times, and your average scores will be uploaded at the end (the library will take care of it) and determine your position on the leaderboard.
 Due to the stochastic nature of the loop, scores will vary slightly between runs, but the organizing committee will still be able to statistically evaluate your code submission in the light of your scores.
 As stated in the rules, since this is a code competition, _reproducibility_ is essential: please take your time to make sure that you understand the submission scripts and that your final project is easily reproducible from scracth.

+As demonstrated by the notebook and `submission.py`, you do _not_ have to worry about any of the above implementation details: folds are generated for you and predictions are automatically compared to ground truths by the provided code and RecList.

 _Note_: when you instantiate the `ChallengeDataset`, `num_folds` determines how many times the evaluation procedure is run.
 Default is 4, and that is the value you should use for all your leaderboard submissions.

 ## How to use the provided abstractions